The Mongol Invasion (trilogy): Genghis Khan

-The Shah finds asylum for himself on the desert island of Ashuradeh in the vast and unforgiving Abeskun Sea, home to lepers, who reveal their afflictions and plight, highlighting their lost humanity and suffering.
-Fifteen days later, Timur-Melik arrives, finding the lifeless body of the Khwarazm Shah, utterly naked, with a crow pecking at his eyes—a grim symbol of death's relentlessness.
-Following the burial, Timur-Melik leaves the island and sets out with his jigits in search of Jelal ed-Din in order to tell him of his father's death.
-They say he then wandered about as a simple dervish for many years, roaming the lands of Arabia, Persia and India.
+The Shah seeks refuge on Ashuradeh Island in the unforgiving Abeskun Sea, where lepers show him their suffering.
+Fifteen days later, Timur-Melik arrives to discover the Shah's body, naked, with a crow pecking at his eyes.
+After the burial, Timur-Melik and his men look for Jelal ed-Din to tell him about his father's death.
+It is said that he then wandered about as a simple dervish for years, roaming the lands of Arabia, Persia, and India.

-Meanwhile, Kurban, having killed a Mongol and stolen his horse, returns home, where he meets his neighbor Sakou-Kuli, who shares his family's troubles.
-With Kurban's wife back, they plan to plough their land amid the chaos of war.
-Genghis Khan wastes no time in distributing the Khorezm Shah's daughters among his sons and retainers, while he keeps the vicious Queen Turkan-Khatun for show at his feasts.
-She is made to sit near the entrance to the tent and sing plaintive songs while Genghis Khan tosses her gnawed bones, a deeply tragic turn.
+Kurban, after killing a Mongol and taking his horse, goes back home and finds his neighbor Sakou-Kuli, who tells him about his family's troubles.
+With Kurban's wife back, they intend to plow their land even with the war going on.
+Quickly, Genghis Khan divides the Khorezm Shah's daughters between his sons and servants, keeping Queen Turkan-Khatun to display at his feasts.
+She is made to sit at the tent's entrance and sing sad songs as Genghis Khan throws her gnawed bones, a deeply tragic turn.

-Now Sultan Jelal ed-Din is the last hope for saving his state, as his army grows, but his allies betray him after promises of gold, weakening his position.
-Discord erupts in his camp over the division of loot, leading to conflicts among the leaders.
-After his army falters, he leaps from a high cliff into the dark waters of the surging Sindh River.
-Swimming and climbing the bank, Jelal brandishes his sword in a final, defiant challenge to Genghis Khan himself before vanishing into the brush.
-For years after the battle at the Sindh, Jelal ed-Din wanders through different countries, continuing to fight the Mongols successfully and gathering troops of valiant jigits, but he never assembles an army large enough to defeat the Mongols.
+Jelal ed-Din, titled "sultan," becomes the last hope for his state.
+As his army grows, he faces betrayal from allies motivated by gold, which weakens him significantly.
+Disputes over loot lead to infighting among his leaders.
+Following a failed campaign, he jumps into the Sindh River, emerges on the opposite bank, brandishing his sword in a final, defiant challenge to Genghis Khan himself before vanishing.
+It is said that he wandered for years, continuing to fight the Mongols successfully and gathering troops of valiant jigits, but he never assembles an army large enough to defeat the Mongols.